 - (b) Remove the protective sleeve from the compressor mainshaft extension.
 Clean off the grease or, if Shell Enis Fluid MD was used, use white spirit or similar solvent to remove the protective film. - (c) Dismantle the gland assembly.
 Carefully clean the protective grease from the seal faces.
-If the faces are in a satisfactory condition they should be lightly oiled and the gland reassembled; if they are damaged, a new seal must be fitted. - (d) If necessary, refit the compressor drive half coupling. - (e) Finish installing the compressor as described under 11.
+If the faces are in a satisfactory condition they should be lightly oiled and the gland reassembled; if they are damaged, a new seal must be fitted. - (d) If necessary, refit the compressor drive half coupling.
+If the drive coupling is supplied by J & E Hall International, refer to publication 2-79. - (e) Finish installing the compressor as described under 9.
 Installing the Compressor.